Police Shoot Dog Set Loose By Reckless Tractor-Trailer Driver In Ringwood, Responders Say

 Police shot a dog who responders said had been set loose by a tractor-trailer driver during a traffic stop early Monday afternoon in Ringwood.

-The rig, with South Carolina license plates, had been "weaving all over the road" and initially refused to stop, one said.
+The rig, which had South Carolina license plates and was toting luxury boats, had been "weaving all over the road" in Wanaque and initially refused to stop, one said.

-The driver finally pulled over on Greenwood Lake Turnpike (County Road 511) just north of Skyline Drive, then let the dog loose shortly before 12:30 p.m., he said.
+The 54-year-old driver from Florida driver finally pulled over on Greenwood Lake Turnpike (County Road 511) just north of Skyline Drive, shortly before 12:30 p.m., authorities said.

+Police asked the driver to keep a pit bull contained in the cab, but he let it loose, they said.

 The road was closed for about 90 minutes.
 It was reopened shortly before 2 p.m.